Mogara/LuaSkillsForQSGS/README.md

 Special thanks to the following for aid of looking for BUGs.^_^

 十一月的小胖(Baidu ID):Found BUG that Juxiang was not supported in the Version0224(Has been fixed now)

+Paracel(GitHub ID):A man like a god often gives us classic advice